angelasonline/blockparty-kit/README.md

 [Mesh LLM](https://github.com/Mesh-LLM/mesh-llm) (Apache-2.0),
 [goose](https://github.com/block/goose) (Apache-2.0, Agentic AI Foundation /
 Linux Foundation), and the [GDK](https://spiral.xyz/goose/) work from Spiral.
 We're not affiliated with Block, Spiral, or the AAIF.
-We just think they're 21 neat nerds plus one intern who's been missing since they asked him to investigate the secret in the well.
+I just think they're 21 neat nerds plus one intern who's been missing since they asked him to investigate the secret in the well.

 License: Apache-2.0.
-Fork it, translate it, throw a better party than ours.
+Fork it, translate it, throw a better party than mine.
 Be safe out there.